 Each year since 2014, SaskPower’s CCS facility has captured an amount of CO2 equivalent to taking more than 100,000 cars from the road annually.Read more

 Did you know that Canada is a world leader on climate action, and has been for many years?
-It comes from the top down in our country, with all levels of governments putting major emphases on reducing greenhouse gas (GHG) emissions through initiatives like building Canadian renewable energy infrastructure, investing in clean technologies and spending billions on environmental protection.
+It comes from the top down in our country with all levels of government putting a major effort into reducing greenhouse gas (GHG) emissions through initiatives like building Canadian renewable energy infrastructure, investing in clean technologies and spending billions on environmental protection.

 Meanwhile, Canada’s stringent and ever-evolving environmental regulatory framework has pushed industry across the country to invest its own time and resources to reduce emissions.
 Today, switching to renewable power generation is one of the most common ways individual companies are reducing GHGs on their own initiative.Read more